meetecho/janus-gateway/README.md

 		libopus-dev libogg-dev libcurl4-openssl-dev liblua5.3-dev \
 		libconfig-dev pkg-config gengetopt libtool automake

-* *Note:* please notice that libopus may not be available out of the box on Ubuntu or Debian, unless you're using a recent version (e.g., Ubuntu 14.04 LTS).
+* *Note:* please notice that libopus may not be available out of the box on your distro.
 In that case, you'll have to [install it manually](http://www.opus-codec.org).

 While `libnice` is typically available in most distros as a package, the version available out of the box in Ubuntu is known to cause problems.
 As such, we always recommend manually compiling and installing the master version of libnice.
-Installation of libnice master is quite straightforward:
+To build libnice, you need Python 3, Meson and Ninja:

 	git clone https://gitlab.freedesktop.org/libnice/libnice
 	cd libnice
-	./autogen.sh
-	./configure --prefix=/usr
-	make && sudo make install
+	meson --prefix=/usr build && ninja -C build && sudo ninja -C build install

 * *Note:* Make sure you remove the distro version first, or you'll cause conflicts between the installations.
 In case you want to keep both for some reason, for custom installations of libnice you can also run `pkg-config --cflags --libs nice` to make sure Janus can find the right installation.
 If that fails, you may need to set the `PKG_CONFIG_PATH` environment variable prior to compiling Janus, e.g., `export PKG_CONFIG_PATH=/path/to/libnice/lib/pkgconfig`